 Today, her home houses the ticket office.
 Dr. Bruce and Mary Trimble opened Old Matt’s Barn to the public as a gift shop in 1946, and in 1949 constructed a wooden tower on Inspiration Point.
 After Dr. Trimble’s death, his son Mark fulfilled his father’s dream and built a theatre out of the Old Mill.
 On August 6, 1960 the Old Mill Theatre welcomed its first guests.
 A few years later, a young man who had performed as Young Matt in the play moved up to take the reins.
 Young Keith Thurman stepped in as Director in the early 80’s, and is still in that role today.
 With over 50 years on the Homestead, he is also the resident historian.
+In 2020, the Outdoor Theatre was named the Thurman Outdoor Theatre in honor of Keith.
 Gary Snadon, who had also performed as Wash Gibbs, brought his family to The Shepherd of the Hills in 1985 and built the Inspiration Tower, began the Trail of Lights, and instituted the Vigilante Extreme ZipRider.
-The current owners of The Shepherd of the Hills have exciting plans for the property and hope to keep it a place that brings people together, just like it did in 1907.
+Shepherd of the Hills went under new ownership in 2016.
+The current owners of The Shepherd of the Hills have many more exciting additions for the property and hope to keep it a place that brings people together, just like it did in 1907.

 Through the years many changes and additions have been made to the historic homestead, but the simplicity and integrity of Wright’s timeless story remains the same.
 The actors and actresses now rely on a state-of-the-art sound system to clearly carry their lines rather than just “projection”, and the fight scene may be a little more choreographed than the all-out brawl some of the earlier performances were witness to, but there’s no doubt that The Shepherd of the Hills has found a way to transcend generations and is a vital part of the American tradition.
 After all, this impactful legacy has already stood the test of time.